fdsayre/COMICAL/README.md

 # TODOOOO TO THIS DOCUMENT

-[x] References to recommendations for best practices
+- References to recommendations for best practices
-[ ] set up github repro and github pages for this content [ ] best places for this content to live
+- set up github repro and github pages for this content
-[ ] move images to github and add citations
+- move images to github and add citations
-[ ] Spell check
+- Spell check

 ![Areas that Libraries can Impact](https://d2mxuefqeaa7sj.cloudfront.net/s_8C52BE63C3C9994B7D61D2D293D2CAFA1962E529CB2D5E78CAD53CCC1AB84042_1507553995845_file.jpeg)